keremoguz/Maps-app-using-Dijkstra-/README.md

 city_connections.txt:

 Each line represents a connection between two cities.
-Format: CityA CityB Distance
+Format: CityA, CityB
 Example:
-Copy code
-CityA CityB 10
+CityA, CityB
-CityA CityC 15
+CityA, CityC
-CityB CityD 12
+CityB, CityD
 city_coordinates.txt:

 Each line contains the city name and its coordinates.
-Format: CityName XCoord YCoord
+Format: CityName, XCoord, YCoord
 Example:
-Copy code
-CityA 34 45
+CityA, 34, 45
-CityB 50 78
+CityB, 50, 78
-CityC 23 56
+CityC, 23, 56

 ## Programming Language
 Java is used as the programming language